dashadobrego/Hotdog-binary-classifier/README.md

 # Hotdog-binary-classifier
-This is a binary classifier recognizing whether that image is hot-dog or not.
+This is a binary classifier recognizing whether the image is hot-dog or not.